timjogorman/RicherEventDescription/guidelines.md

 ### TLINK only when it captures more information than just marking DocTimeRel.

-Because the `DocTimeRel' attribute of EVENTs expresses the relation of the event to the time the document or section was written, you will never need to TLINK to the DOCTIME annotations.
-Marking an EVENT as `after' in the DocTimeRel field gives us the same information as making a BEFORE TLINK between the EVENT and DOCTIME, so you need not explicitly mark that.
+Because the DocTimeRel attribute of EVENTs expresses the relation of the event to the time the document or section was written, you will never need to TLINK to the DOCTIME annotations.
+Marking an EVENT as AFTER in the DocTimeRel field gives us the same information as making a BEFORE TLINK between the EVENT and DOCTIME, so you need not explicitly mark that.
 Similarly, if one EVENT has a DocTimeRel of OVERLAP and another has a DocTimeRel of AFTER, there is no need to